 The effect of alcohol on diabetes risk may be transient and reversible based on data of a four year follow-up epidemiological study.
 A decrease in alcohol consumption from 5-30 g per day to 0-5 g per day is accompanied by a modest increase in relative risk of type 2 diabetes.
-On the other hand, an increase of alcohol consumption of 7.5 g per day in those not drinking or those drinking less than 15 g per day lowers the type 2 diabetes relative risk by 10-20%.155
+On the other hand, an increase of alcohol consumption of 7.5 g per day in those not drinking or those drinking less than 15 g per day lowers the type 2 diabetes relative risk by 10-20%.155 effect of moderate alcohol consumption Multiple biological mechanisms that may explain how alcohol consumption affects type 2 diabetes risk have been explored in intervention studies.

-6.3 Mechanisms explaining the beneficial effect of moderate alcohol consumption
+6.3 Mechanisms explaining the beneficial